IBDP at a Glance

 A Levels at a Glance

-- Normally three subjects, from a choice of eighteen
+- Normally three subjects, from a choice of 18

 - Subjects are studied to a very high level

-Please note that Modern Foreign Languages and Film aren’t offered at AS or A Level, but you can gain a standalone IBDP certificate in these subjects at Higher or Standard Level instead.
+Please note that Modern Foreign Languages and Film aren’t offered at A Level, but you can gain a standalone IBDP certificate in these subjects at Higher or Standard Level instead, alongside your A Levels.

 97% of university admissions officers rate the IBDP the best preparation to thrive at university